 Separation Of Non-Music Items

 Pro has optional user-defined “Product Code” characteristics which can have their own separation rules.
 So, if you had two PSAs running and both were about fund-raising, you could make sure no more than one PSA about fund-raising is scheduled in an hour.
 These can also be day parted and have other format rules similar to those used with Song Cards.

 Say you have a “Promo” category with five different promos.
 With either version of M1, the promos can be day parted, so you could direct Promo A to play only in morning hours, if need be.
 All five promos would rotate in the morning hours.
 In other dayparts, only the other four non-dayparted promos would be scheduled.
 Pro has the added feature of “Percentage” rotations.
 With that, you could Tell Promo B to schedule 40% of the time, Promo C to schedule 30% of the time, and so on.

 With LE, all units in a non-music category will be scheduled in daily rotation.
 Pro has the additional function with which you can add units to a non-music category but give each one a start and end date.
 They can be added to the category immediately, but will only schedule in the time-window you specify.

 This Pro function can improve scheduling efficiency.
 If your search depth is set at 3 and if all 3 songs at the top of the stack fail a rule in a scheduling slot, it can be set to automatically dig down deeper, as you wish.

 You can search for songs using many additional characteristics: including length, tempo, hit date, album title, chart position, dayparting, sound codes, machine location, library location.

 Print from Song-Search

 Previously, if you needed to print a list of songs, you’d go to Reports and select a category list.
-Version 7 allows any found-song-set to be printed directly from the Song Search window and the songs can be printed using any of your song report formats.
+Pro allows any found-song-set to be printed directly from the Song Search window and the songs can be printed using any of your song report formats.